This Florida beach has the whitest sand thanks to ancient river flow

 Siesta Key from above (Photo: Keith/Adobe Stock via Humble Boots)

-My quest for the best family beaches in Florida has carried me like a wave of determination from coast to coast.
+My quest to find the best family beaches in Florida has carried me like a wave of determination from coast to coast.
 From my home of South Florida, to the Panhandle, to the Florida Keys, and every shoreline in between, I’ve left a trail of footprints and sandcastles… and eventually landed at my favorite one.

 Siesta Key is unlike any other beach in the state.
 The Gulf Coast hamlet in Sarasota County offers a slice of picture-perfect paradise in one superbly family-friendly bite.
 It gets bonus points for easy accessibility, thanks to its proximity to the Sarasota Bradenton International Airport, Tampa International Airport, and major freeways.